DVSHAH913/Certificates/README.md

 # All my Certificates
-This repository contains all my achievements and cerifications.
+This repository contains all my achievements and certifications.